lamchakchan/RestAssured.Net/README.md

     //Set up Http Header
     //eg: "Accept-Encoding", "gzip, deflate"
     .Header("string", "string")
-    //Set up Parameters
+    //Add query string parameters for any HTTP verb .Query("string", "string")
-    //There is magic that will automatically create querystrings or header values calculated from the Http verb .Param("string", "string")
+    //Add parameters for the body of the request if it is POST, PUT or DELETE .Param("string", "string")
     //Allows for a body of content.
-Only used for POSt and PUT verb .Body("string")
+Used for POST, PUT and DELETE.
+The body is overriden if Param() is used .Body("string")
     //Set the host of the target server
     //Useful when you want to reuse a test suite between multiple Uris